 - Lunchroom supplies (paper plates, bowls, forks, knives, spoons, et cetera)

 - Purchases involving trade-ins

 - Purchases that by-pass or circumvent existing procurement or payment procedures

-- Services - Consulting, professional, independent contractor, et cetera.
+- Services (consulting, insurance, professional services, independent contractor, et cetera)

 - State sales tax

-- Telecommunication services and equipment including cellular telephones, pagers, et cetera.
+- Telecommunications services and equipment including cellular telephones, headsets, pagers, et cetera

 - Weapons, ammunition

 - Requisitions issued to the Office of Procurement Services shall be utilized for requesting purchases of $3,000 and above, and for amounts under $3,000 in those instances where the procurement card may not be used.
 Prepayment requests and requests for standing purchase orders may also be issued through a requisition.